pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 manipulating these arrays.
 Numpy is a generic framework for scientific computing; it does not know anything about computation graphs, or deep learning, or gradients.
-However we can easily use numpy to fit a two-layer network to random data by manually implementing the forward and backward passes through the network using numpy operations:
+However we can easily use numpy to fit a third order polynomial to sine function by manually implementing the forward and backward passes through the network using numpy operations:

 .. includenodoc:: /beginner/examples_tensor/polynomial_numpy.py